-If we compare a J.M. show to a biblical passage, this series would be the Last Supper in which he is seated with Jeff Buckley, Shannon Hoon, Neil Young, Chris Robinson, Muddy Waters, Eliot Smith, Ray La Montagne, Jimmy Page, Damien Rice, Jack White….all conspiring to create the perfect song, following the tradition of the best American songwriters with a folk, rock, pop and bluegrass sound.
+If we were to compare a Junior Mackenzie show to a biblical passage, this series would be the Last Supper in which he is seated with Jeff Buckley, Shannon Hoon, Neil Young, Chris Robinson, Muddy Waters, Eliot Smith, Ray La Montagne, Jimmy Page, Damien Rice, and Jack White… all conspiring to create the perfect song following the tradition of the best American songwriters with a folk, jazz, rock, pop and bluegrass sound.